Jacquesvnme/Leaf-Scarring-Project/Individual_Code/Jacques Van Niekerk/README.md

 For now the assumption is that 36pixels = 1cm
 All Realistic output values are calculated based in this assumption

-## Next Steps

-Identify separately the calibration cube
-This will probably be done using the same methods as seen sovar

-Use Main to filter color of calibration cube Thereafter use foreground then edge then contours to get ratio

-or

-Use foreground in combination with color of calibration cube to identify only cube then use edge & contours to get ratio

 ## Other

 Items below are found in the `depreciated` folder, and are currently not being used